fdcl-gwu/decoupled-yaw-controller-comparison/README.md

 # Decoupled-Yaw Controller Comparison

-This repository includes the codes used for generating the results in the paper "Geometric Adaptive Controls of a Quadrotor UAV with Decoupled Attitude Dynamics"
+This repository includes the codes used for generating the results in the paper "Geometric Adaptive Controls of a Quadrotor UAV with Decoupled Attitude Dynamics".
+For other controllers used at FDCL, or for other progamming languages, please check [uav_geometric_control](https://github.com/fdcl-gwu/uav_geometric_control) repository.

 The repository is structures as follows:
 - **FDCL**: includes simulations for two controllers